-There are just 34 days remaining until the kickoff of the 2017 high school football season.
-But make no mistake, preparations for the upcoming campaign got underway months ago in weight rooms, sand pits and practice fields throughout the state.
+There are just 25 days remaining until the kickoff of the 2020 high school football season.
+But make no mistake, despite the COVID-19 outbreak, swirling uncertainty since April, and the cancelation of spring practice, preparations for the upcoming campaign have been underway throughout the state since early June.
 And teams throughout northeast Georgia are in full countdown mode.